danfuzz/samizdat/samex-naif/README.md

   variable names of the form `STR_CH_CHARNAMES`.

-* `TOK_tokenName` &mdash; Identifies a payload-free derived data value whose class is `TYPE_tokenName`, where the class's name is `"tokenName"`.
+* `TOK_tokenName` &mdash; Identifies a payload-free derived data value whose class is `CLS_tokenName`, where the class's name is `"tokenName"`.

 * `get_fieldName` &mdash; Identifies a function which acts as a getter.